rgitrepo/kubernetes-beginner-to-pro/docs/day9/rbac.md

-Certainly!
-Here's the updated tutorial with links for the Table of Contents (TOC) and links at the end of each section to return to the TOC.
+Here's the complete tutorial with proper links for the Table of Contents (TOC) items and links at the end of each section to return to the TOC.

 ---